Standby Generators

 Installation Requirements for Standby Generators

-Three types of standby generators are permanent enclosed generators, generators located inside the factory, and portable enclosed generators.
+Three types of standby generators are permanent enclosed generators, generators located inside the factory, and portable enclosed generators. - Setting the generator requires a reinforced concrete pad with generator mounting studs.

 - Lifting device and crane for placing the generator efficiently on the concrete pad